TACC/coe-332-sp21/docs/week09/docker_compose_services.rst

 * but Charlie!

-* "docker-compose is about defining and running multi-container Docker applications"
+* "*docker-compose* is about defining and running multi-container Docker applications"

 Let's Add Another Service!